-Assure II, Fusilade DX, Fusion, Poast, Prism, Select: Reduced grass control may result from tank-mixes of Fusilade DX with Lorsban, malathion, Sevin XLR, or Pydrin, or Poast mixed with Sevin XLR Plus or Pydrin.
+Assure II, clethodim, Fusilade DX, Fusion, Poast: Reduced grass control may result from tank-mixes of Fusilade DX with Lorsban, malathion, or Sevin XLR, or Poast mixed with Sevin XLR Plus or Pydrin.
 No decrease in grass control resulted from Poast tank-mixed with Lorsban or malathion.